Guides

 What is the best crop in Grow a Garden?

-The best crop depends on your budget, seed availability, grow time, mutation chance, and whether you need currency or trade value.
+The best crop depends on your budget, seed stock, grow time, mutation chance, and whether you need fast currency, trade value, or a Prismatic farming target.

 Should beginners buy rare seeds immediately?